-- Parents have made no contact with the Attendance & EHE Advisory Team over a period of time, dependent on circumstance, where multiple attempts have been made from officers to engage them in a suitability check. - Parents have failed to provide suitable education as the child may be suffering, or is likely to suffer, significant harm that is 'considerable, noteworthy or important'.
-In determining whether the child's intellectual and social development are or are likely to be significantly impaired, Solihull MBC would always consider the child's particular circumstances.
+- Parents have made no contact with the Attendance & EHE Advisory Team over a period of time, dependent on circumstance, where multiple attempts have been made from officers to engage with them. - Parents have failed to provide suitable education as the child may be suffering, or is likely to suffer, significant harm that is 'considerable, noteworthy or important'.
+In determining whether the child's intellectual and social development are or are likely to be significantly impaired, which is deemed as educational neglect, Solihull MBC would always consider the child's particular circumstances.
 Such situations are likely to lead to a response by Children's Services that, in turn, results in social care involvement.